syamagay/localDB-tools/README.md

                        1002 : 20XX/XX/XX XX:XX:XX
                        1003 : 20XX/XX/XX XX:XX:XX

-   # Enter run number from this list for summary plot >> 1001 <---- you can change to other scan from latest scan
+   # Enter run number from this list for summary plot.
+If you want not to select, type "N". >> 1001 <---- you can change to other scan from latest scan

          < Confirm information >
     ----------------------------------